University Assessment System

 Alignment is necessary for proper assessment of the learning outcomes.
 The language and intention of the learning outcomes must inform student instruction, student work, and faculty assessment.
 Courses are aligned using a curriculum map to provide the skills and knowledge in a proper scope and sequence to fulfill the program outcomes.
 Key program assessments are aligned to measure mastery of the University, professional, and general education learning outcomes.

-Annual program reports are used for continuous improvement of student learning, program review, and accreditation.
+Annual program improvement plans are used for continuous improvement of student learning, program review, and accreditation.

 Student work that has been scored by faculty as a key program assessment.